time-loop/.github/profile/README.md

 ## Get involved 👋

 Are you a passionate developer obsessed with innovation?
-Check out the exciting [open positions](https://clickup.com/careers) at ClickUp and you could join our crew! 🧑‍🚀
+Check out the exciting [open positions](https://clickup.com/careers) at ClickUp and join our crew! 🧑‍🚀